- Good value

 That said, the Schwinn Crewmaster is still quite an affordable piece of kit for most.
 Granted, it is not as cheap as some basic air or hydraulic options you will come across, but if you are particularly looking for one of the magnetic variety, then you will be hard-pressed to find a cheaper or better value option than this one.

-If you like this rower, you may be interested in seeing what other products the Schwinn company has to offer.
+If you like this rower, you may be interested in seeing what other Schwinn company products have to offer.
 Unfortunately in terms of rowers, the Schwinn Crewmaster is currently their only offering (replacing the former Schwinn Windrigger model).

 So there you have it, our Schwinn Crewmaster rower review.
 Overall, you are looking at a solid product that does everything you would expect from a more basic rower.
 With this being a magnetic machine, it also proves to be of good value, as it is very affordable compared to most rowers in this category.